 We plan to extend our previous work and automate the creation of generalized workflows.
-During the phase of modeling in BPMN we found several analogies between the tasks in both domains, e.g. movement of goods, check-in procedure etc. For the aiport domain we already developed a task hierarchy and accommodated it into the ontology.
-We intend to build a task hierarchy and then produce generalized workflows also for the warehouse domain.
-Up to now we are able to capture all necessary relations of a workflow in an ontology.
+During the phase of modeling in BPMN we found several analogies between the tasks in both domains, e.g. movement of goods, check-in procedure etc. For both domains, we already developed task hierarchies and accommodated them into the ontologies.
+Up to now, we are able to capture all necessary relations of a workflow in an ontology.
 So we are optimistic about using ontologies for the automated generalization of workflows.
 Once a generalized workflow is transferred, it has to be specified and/or adapted according to the requirements of the target domain.

-Generalization does not change the original structure of a workflow.
-The business processes in our repositories indicate that some of the workflows might be too complex for the transfer via generalizatio only.
-According to the previous
+Business processes in our repositories indicate that some of the workflows might be too complex